 You will also need to obtain building regulation approval and it is likely that this will be a requirement of any party wall award that may be agreed.

-If the neighbouring building is divided into flats then you may need a party wall agreement with every one of the affected flat owners and the freeholder, each of these owners has the right to appoint their own surveyor.
+If the neighbouring building is divided into flats, then you may need a party wall agreement with each of the affected flat owners and the freeholder.
+Each of these owners has the right to appoint their own surveyor.

-Collier Stevens have a very competitive fixed fee scheme for acting as building owners surveyor for simple residential works of this nature – details here.
-They will correctly serve the party wall and structure notices and deal with the neighbours and their surveyor on your behalf.
+Collier Stevens have a very competitive fixed fee scheme for acting as building owners surveyor for simple residential works of this nature.
+We will correctly serve the party wall and structure notices and deal with the neighbours and their surveyor on your behalf.

-We always recommend that you consult your neighbour before starting or planning works so that a official notice from a party wall surveyor does not come as too much of a shock!
+We always recommend that you consult your neighbour before starting or planning works so that an official notice from a party wall surveyor does not come as too much of a shock!

-Remember it is your responsibility to serve the notices and advise neighbours and not the local authorities.
+Remember, it is your responsibility, not the local authority’s, to serve the notices and advise neighbours.